tagliala/colore/README.md

 exec java -jar /usr/share/java/tika-app.jar $ARGS
 ```

+## Docker

+Developing on localhost with Colore might not be easy, because of the number
+of dependencies it requires.

+We provide a Docker implementation to speed up local development.

+1. Copy `docker/colore/variables.env.example` to `docker/colore/variables.env`
+2. Run `docker-compose up`
+3. Have fun with Colore up and running on `http://localhost:9240/`

 ## Security notes

 Colore does not implement any authentication mechanism.
 It is up to you to